unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 **Why translators need it**: Enables translation tools to show exactly which Hebrew or Greek word a translator is working on, and to highlight relevant notes and definitions for that specific word.

-### Supporting Guidance Resources
+### Supporting Resources

-These resources provide contextual help and training for translators:
+The supporting resources provide contextual guidance, definitions, methodology, and quality assurance tools that work together with the core translation texts.
+These resources follow standardized formats and linking mechanisms to enable precise integration with translation applications.

 #### **Translation Notes (TN)**
 **What they contain**: Verse-by-verse explanations for difficult, ambiguous, or culturally complex passages throughout the Bible that require special attention for accurate translation.